greggirwin/red-hof/code-analysis/README.md

 - cons: doesn't go very well with in-place maps, practically destroying the series, which is never the intent (and when it is, one can `clear` it).
 We usually want `break` to save time by not processing the rest, not to mimick `clear`.
 - cons: inconsistent with `remove-each`, for the same reason

-Again, I think the 1st option is the way to go.
+After some thought I decided `/drop` refinement is a natural way to control this behavior.

 `break/return`: discards the collected series obviously, unless `map-each/self` is used (then it commits the data first).
 Can be used for error propagation, fallbacks.

 **Advance** within `map-each`

-Perhaps, it should do what `continue` does with items (pass as is or remove, whatever decided).
+Most natural option IMO is to move the series index to the next point where spec pattern matches.

 Another option is to widen the area for a subsequent `change`:
 ```